Task 1

 is open to writers across the globe

-You are going to participate in this creative writing competition and now you’d like to get more information.
+You are considering participating in this creative writing competition and now you’d like to get more information.
 In 1.5 minutes you are to ask four direct questions to find out about the following:

 You have 20 seconds to ask each question.